scolapicchioni/zilverenkruis/readme.md

 - As a user, I want to use the phone to Add, Subtract, Multiply and Divide two numbers
 - As a user, I want to be able to install new Apps

+## Day 12 (17/10/2018)

+### Practice

+- As a user, I want to be able to install new Apps
+- Build a console application that interacts with the user to use the phone and its apps

 ### Evaluation Form: